markatwork1/Firstdrafts/User Guide Synthetix Voting 12-11-21.md

 **Stake SNX**
   - By staking SNX tokens users are using them as collateral to mint sUSD, a synthetic stable coin pegged to the US dollar and backed by the Synthetix network.
-  - This not only allows users to claim trading fees collected by the protocol, it also activates your voting power so that you can provide your opinions on proposed changes.
+  - This not only allows users to claim trading fees collected by the protocol, but also activates their voting power so that they can provide opinions on proposed changes.

 **Vote at https://staking.synthetix.io/gov**
-  - Once a user has voting power from staked SNX and you have a solid understanding of the protocol and ongoing proposals, you can vote on SIPs/SCCPs and Council Member elections from the Synthetix Governance page.
+  - Once a user has voting power from staked SNX and has a solid understanding of the protocol and ongoing proposals, they can vote on SIPs/SCCPs and Council Member elections from the Synthetix Governance page. [^1]

+[^1]: King, Andrew.
+"A Guide to Synthetix Voting for New Community Members", *https://medium.com/@akng105/a-guide-to-synthetix-voting-for-new-community-members-fa57d929b2ce*, Medium, October 30th, 2021.
+November 6th, 2021

 ## The Voting Process